USD ($)

 Servers are high-end computer network hardware devices that provide resources such as CPU, RAM, Hard disk for storage, etc. for executing various services on a network.
 They are designed to handle specific tasks and deliver resources efficiently.

-Basically there are 2 most popular i.e. open source Linux servers and proprietary Windows servers.
-In Linux, there are several flavors like Ubuntu, Redhat, kali, use, etc. with their release versions and similarly, in Windows we have Windows 2010, 2012, 2016, etc.
+There are 2 most popular i.e. open source Linux servers and proprietary Windows servers.
+In Linux, there are several flavors like Ubuntu, Redhat, Kali, use, etc. with their release versions and similarly, in Windows, we have Windows 2010, 2012, 2016, etc.

 Scenario: In an enterprise network hardware types like servers play a crucial role in providing various services.
 These services include storage, computing, web hosting, email service, database, etc.